CYBERCODERoss/NETFLIXclone/README.md

 ## Create Kubernetes Cluster with Nodegroups

-In this phase, you'll set up a Kubernetes cluster with node groups.
-This will provide a scalable environment to deploy and manage your applications.
+In this phase, we'll set up a Kubernetes cluster with node groups.
+This will provide a scalable environment to deploy and manage our applications.

 ## Monitor Kubernetes with Prometheus

-Prometheus is a powerful monitoring and alerting toolkit, and you'll use it to monitor your Kubernetes cluster.
-Additionally, you'll install the node exporter using Helm to collect metrics from your cluster nodes.
+Prometheus is a powerful monitoring and alerting toolkit, and we'll use it to monitor our Kubernetes cluster.
+Additionally, we'll install the node exporter using Helm to collect metrics from our cluster nodes.

 ### Install Node Exporter using Helm

-To begin monitoring your Kubernetes cluster, you'll install the Prometheus Node Exporter.
-This component allows you to collect system-level metrics from your cluster nodes.
+To begin monitoring our Kubernetes cluster, we'll install the Prometheus Node Exporter.
+This component allows we to collect system-level metrics from our cluster nodes.
 Here are the steps to install the Node Exporter using Helm:

 1. Add the Prometheus Community Helm repository: